SethMMorton/input_reader/docs/source/InputReader.rst

 Note that the regex line cannot do any type checking for you.
-You will have to write your own post-processing to check that the types are correct and to parse the line so that the data is in a useable format.
+You will have to write your own post-processing to check that the types are correct and to parse the line so that the data is in a usable format.

 case
 ''''